katalyst-labs-os/katalyst-core/README.md

 The open-source core of KATALYST.
 It comprises all the algorithms needed to generate parametric CAD models, execute them, iterate on them, evaluate them and manage a dataset of designs.

-It is mostly powered by the Build123D programmatic CAD Python library and by Openrouter's LLMs API endpoints.
+It is mostly powered by the Cadquery programmatic CAD Python library and by Openrouter's LLMs API endpoints.
 There is also some RAGging going on with the `sentence-transformers` Python library.

 ## Installation